abbymd/CSS-assignment-2/README.md

 ## Check the rubric and submit in Canvas

-Be sure to check the rubric in Canvas and **SUBMIT THE URL of your GitHub repo** there to complete this assignment!
+Be sure to check the rubric in Canvas and **SUBMIT THE URL of your GitHub repository** there to complete this assignment!!!
+See You Soon